LeashQuiche/Data-Analysis-Project/README.md

 mainDriver function takes in no inputs and graphs both the orginial CSV file and the test case.
 This function returns 0.

-# K Nearest Nearest Neighbor Classifier Script Description:
+# K Nearest Nearest Neighbor Classifier Script Description: Try to figure out how to do this before looking at instructions.

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 Create n number of random test cases and determine whether the case is likely to have CKD depending on the mode of the classifications of the k number of nearest points.